The root of the XML file is the <orders> element, which contains one <order> element for each order.

 Note: The price should be the final price per unit that the user paid for the product.
 Also, information given in the product’s <attribute> element is only imported into the database if it matches the associated information from the online-data feed.
 That is, if the product’s attribute name or value differs from what is in the database for that product, the new attribute is not imported into the database.

-- The <attribute> element is optional and is used to specify attributes related to the order.
-There can be multiple instances of this element.
-If supplied, the order’s <attribute> element needs to contain an XML attribute (which consists of a name-value pair specifying the name of the order’s attribute, such as key="transaction") and a value (such as debitcard).
+- The <attribute> element is optional; use it to specify attributes related to the order.
+You can specify multiple instances of this element.
+If supplied, the order’s <attribute> element must contain an XML attribute (which consists of a name-value pair specifying the name of the order’s attribute, such as key="transaction") and a value (such as debitcard).
 For example:

 The following table lists the XML elements and their attributes.